Why Belize Real Estate?

 Ambergris Caye Real Estate – this is the largest island in Belize and considered the most desirable location with many foreign investors; it commands some of the highest real estate prices nationally as a result.
 Ambergris Caye is also the main destination for tourists visiting Belize, and San Pedro Town is the main settlement on the island.
 Real estate for sale includes beach resort condominiums for sale, land, single family homes, as well as some commercial opportunities.

-Caye Caulker – this is the closest of the resort islands to Belize City and a sister island to Ambergris Caye, and whilst not as expensive for real estate as its sister island, its prices do reflect its tourism and lifestyle appeal.
+Caye Caulker real estate – this is the closest of the resort islands to Belize City and a sister island to Ambergris Caye, and whilst not as expensive for real estate as its sister island, its prices do reflect its tourism and lifestyle appeal.
 Real estate for sale includes undeveloped land, residential and commercial properties.
 The demand for property to rent and buy is strong.

-Placencia – here you’ll find the best beaches on the mainland, and Placencia town is a beautiful Caribbean coastal community in the Stann Creek District of Belize.
+Placencia real estate – here you’ll find the best beaches on the mainland, and Placencia town is a beautiful Caribbean coastal community in the Stann Creek District of Belize.
 It’s located on the tip of the 16-mile long Placencia Peninsula.
 The peninsula offers Caribbean beachfront to the east and a protected lagoon to the west.
 The extended Placencia community has a growing expatriate base, yet there is still significant opportunity to buy in at more modest prices than in Ambergris Caye.

 Corozal – this is the northernmost district of Belize, it borders Mexico.
 The region is slowly growing in popularity with investors and expats for two main reasons: